 NCC has partnered with the Manitoba Conservation and Water Stewardship Division, Wildlife and Fisheries Branch.
 We are looking for volunteer citizen scientists to become Winter Weather Watchers.

 Winter Weather Watchers record temperature and snow depth about local and regional weather conditions.
 This information will be used to inform management decisions and scientific understanding of the winter ecology of species like white-tailed deer, endangered butterflies and more.

 For more information on the Winter Weather Watchers program, please contact us at email@example.com or 866-683-6934.

 NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity.
 The program provides a meaningful, hands-on, educational experience in important natural areas.
 Our events are carefully designed to ensure your volunteer time is dedicated to critical conservation activities.

-Conservation Volunteers can help staff on projects that contribute to the long-term management properties owned and managed by NCC and its partners, right across Canada.
+Conservation Volunteers can help staff on projects that contribute to the long-term management of properties owned and managed by NCC and our partners, right across Canada.

 To speak to the Conservation Volunteers coordinator in NCC's Manitoba Region, please contact us at firstname.lastname@example.org or 204-725-5969.